facilebio/FacileAnalysis/README.md

 There are a number of S3 methods a `FacileAnalysisResult` needs to define in order to be complete.
-The `shine()`, `viz()`, and `report()` methods are there enable the end-user to interrogate (and report) the results of an analysis at using different levels of interactivity.
+The `shine()`, `viz()`, and `report()` methods allow the end-user to interrogate (and report) the results of an analysis at different levels of interactivity.

-Let’s take a look at how these work over a \`FacileDGEAnalysis
+Let’s take a look at how these work over a `FacileDgeAnalysisResult`

 ### Deep Interaction via shine()